Promoting access to mental health and behavioral health services for children and youth most at risk.

 HFM is a voluntary home visiting service for first-time parents in Montgomery County.
 Participants are screened for multiple stressors such as mental health/substance use concerns, limited self-sufficiency, and the experience of abuse or neglect as a child.
 Home visits begin with a weekly schedule for a minimum of six months postpartum and are modified as the family gains confidence and meet their goals.
 Families receive services for three years, and emphasis is placed on health care, child development, parenting education and support, and family self-sufficiency.

-- 100% of mothers who delivered in FY22 completed postpartum care; no repeat births to teen mothers
+- 100% of 26 of mothers who delivered a child in FY25 completed postpartum care